sionnnn/dump/grunticon/README.md

 * You have the option to render svgs as in embeded elements rather than background images.
 Giving more flexibility in colouring / transforming etc.
 * Source images can be both SVG and PNG.
 * Nice use of base64 encoding rather than a sprite sheet.
-* Can split task into seperate sections... myIcons is defined in the included example.
-You could also include sections for background images if needed.
+* Tasks can be split into seperate sections... myIcons is defined in the included example.

 ###Cons: